Commitment to end sexual violence

 Every Albertan has the right to live free from violence.
 Perpetrators of sexual violence violate that right.
-Although anyone can experience sexual violence, we recognize it most often affects women and girls.

 The Government of Alberta does not tolerate these abuses of power and control.
 Though anyone can experience sexual violence, we recognize it impacts women and girls most.

 We stand firmly with survivors, advocates and community agencies to stop sexual violence in all its forms.

 We commit to supporting survivors, improving our response, and shifting to a culture of consent by advancing gender equality.

 We will work until all survivors are believed and supported, and this violence is eradicated from our communities.

 - Sexual violence is a violation of the fundamental human right to safety and bodily autonomy.

 - Sexual violence is often a form of gender-based violence and is rooted in systemic and structural inequality and social dynamics of power and oppression.

 - Sexual violence is a public health issue that causes significant trauma and impacts the physical, mental, emotional and sexual health outcomes of individuals, communities and societies.